 Methodist vs Anglican beliefs

 In Methodism and Anglicanism, there are conservative churches and members, as well as liberal ones.
 Liberal churches and members challenge certain historic teachings of their tradition, opting to embrace ideas consistent with social trends and movements.
-Conservatives perspectives champion the historic teaching of the church, which is sometimes in contrast with modern values and priorities.
+Conservative perspectives champion the historic teaching of the church, which is sometimes in contrast with modern values and priorities.

 |Overview||Methodists are Protestant, believing that salvation is by grace through faith, and not according to works.
 Methodist theology is sometimes referred to as “Wesleyan theology” or “Wesleyan-Arminian theology.”||Some describe Anglicanism as Protestant; others describe as a middle way between Catholicism and Anglicanism; still others describe as a middle way between Presbyterianism and Lutheranism.
 The Chicago-Lambeth Quadrilateral in intended to summarize Anglican beliefs.*|